aritrabiswas2004/novascript-source/README.md

 - ✅ Add comments
 - ✅ Add strings
 - ✅ Add escape sequences for strings.
-- 🔥Add import statements from other NovaScript files.
+- ❌ Add import statements from other NovaScript files.
 - 🔥BinaryExpr update for `&&`, `||`, `!`.
 - 🔥 Operations on arrays as builtins.
+- 🔥 Try Catch statements.